morphognosis/HoneyBees/Readme.txt

 Honey bees nectar foraging.

-Honey bees cooperatively forage using signals to communicate nectar location.
+Honey bees cooperatively forage using dancing behavior to communicate nectar direction and distance to other bees.
 This project simulates this social behavior in a cellular automaton using the Morphognosis model.

 World: